Onboarding-Solutions/Onboarding-Portal-Docs/docs/react-employee-portal/redux-toolkit.md

 # How to Create Redux Toolkit Logic for a New Feature

-This guide will walk you through the process of creating Redux Toolkit logic for a new feature in your project.
-The steps include setting up the slice, API calls, thunks, and integrating the new feature into the store.
+This guide will walk you through the process of creating Redux Toolkit logic for a new feature in our project.

 ---